 Homework: Student (hard copy) solutions must be submitted at the beginning of class on due date; papers submitted after that, but before 4:00 PM (hard copy) the following day will lose 10% of grade.
-One question from each assignment chosen at random will graded.

 Exams: Exams will be open textbook (hard copy only); other materials are not permitted.